2023 Citizens Academy Nominations

 FBI Director Wray Visited San Diego

-FBI Director Christopher Wray visited the FBI San Diego Field Office in mid-November 2018 and met with local law enforcement leadership, InfraGard members, corporate partner representatives, and FBI Citizens Academy Alumni Association board members.
+FBI Director Christopher Wray visited the FBI San Diego Field Office in November 2018 and met with local law enforcement leadership, InfraGard members, corporate partner representatives, and FBI Citizens Academy Alumni Association board members.
 After sharing a little about himself and his tenure in public service, Director Wray spoke about the importance of public-private partnerships and how much has changed in our society that led to evolution of and increased importance of partnerships between government and corporate entities.
 He relayed appreciation for the relationship between the FBI and Citizens Academy sites across the country and applauded the San Diego chapter for graduating two Citizens Academy classes in 2018.

 FBI Celebrated 110 Years in 2018